mnikitha1408/nikitha-portfolio/redesign_assignment.md

 * Both of them felt that the title was not helpful.
 * Change the title to something that was simple and clear.
 * Give some context about what the Restaurant Performance Index is.
-* The index on the Y-acis was not making sense to them both.
+* The index on the Y-axis was not making sense to them both.

 ## Step Five: My redesigned data visualization